 Being energy efficient can seem costly if your options seem to be limited to solar power and rainwater harvesting systems, but making a few changes around the home can mean dropping bills and giving the environment a little bit of a boost.

 Making sure you have the right utilities is going to pay-off wonders when looking to make a home more energy efficient.

-Cavity wall and loft insulation works by trapping heat within the home meaning that heating can be on a lower level.
+In a similar manner, cavity wall and loft insulation works by trapping heat within the home meaning that heating can be on a lower level.

 Some energy companies will also offer free installation for any households deemed to be ‘vulnerable’.
 This could be low income families or the elderly, as well any introductory offers that also include installation.

 Sealed windows are another way to trap heat within the home.
 Even the smallest gaps, maybe not noticeable to the untrained eye, are going to let in a breeze and result in heating being turned up, costing more and ultimately escaping the house in the end anyway.